IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ## Qualitative Functional Analysis

 Typically, neural network similarity is considered from an accuracy and loss perspective.
 In our previous section, we have provided contrived examples of when this approach could be flawed.
 In this section, we look at more qualitative methods of analysing functional relations of neural networks trained under different conditions on CIFAR10<d-cite key="krizhevsky2009learning"></d-cite> as done by Fort et al,.<d-cite key="fort2019deep"></d-cite> for accuracy, loss and prediction disimialirty.
-To make the experiments results relevant to contempapry architectures all of the models used for the figures are Vision Transformers<d-cite key="dosovitskiy2020image"></d-cite>.
+To make the experiments results relevant we use the contemporary architecture of the Vision Transformer<d-cite key="dosovitskiy2020image"></d-cite>.
 All models have the same training hyperparameters with only two variables (initailisation and training data order) altered.

-The three conditions are as follows - a base model (**Base**) which is trained on a decided seed, a model which has the *same initialisation as the base model but is trained on a different data order* (**SIDDO**) and a model which has a *different initialisation but is trained with the same data order as the base model* (**DISDO**).
+The three conditions are as follows:

+- **Base**: a base model which is trained on a dedicated seed
+- **SIDDO**: a model which has the *same initialisation as the base model but is trained on a different data order*.
+- **DISDO**: a model which has a *different initialisation but is trained with the same data order as the base model*.

 Through these three conditions, we show how qualitative methods of analysing the differences between these methods may be misleading.
 We also present functions plots using TSNE<d-cite key="van2008visualizing"></d-cite>, as done by <d-cite key="fort2019deep"></d-cite> , while inclduing other unexplored visualisation methods.

 ### Test Error Analysis

 To evaluate the neural networks in the three different conditions based on the accuracy, we employ a landscape visualisation tool <d-cite key="li2018visualizing"></d-cite>, as used by <d-cite key="fort2019deep"></d-cite>, to present both 2D and 3D representations of the test error landscapes.

-For the 2D and 3D test error plots below, at the minima, where X and Y coordinates are **(0,0)**, it can be observed that the SIDDO, Base and DISDO models have very similar test errors of 26.870, 27.020 and 27.240, respectively.
+For the 2D and 3D test error plots below, at the minima, where X and Y coordinates are **(0,0)**, it can be observed that the **SIDDO**, Base and **DISDO** models have very similar test errors of 26.870, 27.020 and 27.240, respectively.
 Additionally, from both perspectives, it is hard to tell if the models are different, given the similarity between their 2D and 3D visualisations.

 Interact with the figures below and try to gain an understanding of the plots to get an intuitive gauge of the error spaces.